 But if we pursued Jesus Himself with the same amount of time, intensity and unyielding persistence that we pursue people and things, we would find the authentic and lasting solution that we think we are going to get through the other stuff: real love, real peace, real belonging, real satisfaction, real accomplishment; and they aren't swept away with time or circumstances.

 Consider this: Solomon, the wisest and richest man who ever lived admitted that all his success meaningless: "I denied myself nothing my eyes desired; I refused my heart no pleasure.
 My heart took delight in all my labor, and this was the reward for all my toil.
 Yet when I surveyed all that my hands had done and what I had toiled to achieve, everything was meaningless, a chasing after the wind; nothing was gained under the sun."
 Ecclesiastes 2:10-11.

-The man who literally had everything.... brains, money, servants, worldwide fame and honor, unprecedented material possessions and success, 700 women and limitless sexual pleasure.... says, "Nah... wasn't worth it."
+The man who literally had everything.... brains, money, servants, worldwide fame and honor, unprecedented material wealth and success, unlimited female companionship and physical pleasure.... says, "Nah... wasn't worth it."